Key questions surrounding the Scottish football season

 Advertising

 Dundee United, Raith Rovers and Cove Rangers have been declared champions of the Championship, League One and League Two respectively, and will be promoted.
-Partick and Stranraer are relegated.
-Partick have previously threatened to take legal advice, while Stranraer responded to the confirmation by declaring it “grossly unfair”.
+Partick Thistle and Stranraer are relegated.
+Thistle previously threatened to take legal advice but rescinded this on Thursday and accepted their fate, while Stranraer responded to the confirmation by declaring it “grossly unfair”.

 Advertising